 Falcon is a lawful-good human fighter, and the Dungeon Master gave him a bunch of cool magic items because his stats aren’t good enough to compete with Captain America’s after the DM gave him that potion that permanently increased all of his physical ability scores.
 The Soldier background seems like an obvious choice.

-Hawkeye is either a rogue or a fighter, or a multiclass combination of some of those three classes.
+Hawkeye is either a ranger, a rogue, a fighter, or a multiclass combination of some of those three classes.
 Based on how weak he is compared to most of the other avengers, he seems like the character who’s too low-level to be in the party, but the DM keeps putting him in right place to make him crucial when the stronger characters are elsewhere.
-Alignment is hard, but I would say probably neutral-good pre-Thanos, then arguably chaotic-evil post-Thanos.
+Alignment is hard, but I would say probably neutral-good pre-Thanos, then he bounces around a bit post-Thanos.

 Barbarian.
 The Hulk’s whole thing is getting angry and smashing stuff.
 The Hulk is probably chaotic-neutral.
 Dr. Banner is probably neutral-good, but I don’t think there is a published class that neatly covers a scientist who can’t fight.
 You could used artificer or wizard, but neither work perfectly.